szeyick/webApplicationArchitectures/WSStack/README.md

 Is a collection of names, contained within a URI reference (generally a file somewhere) that stores the valid element types and names that can be used by a schema to define an XML document.

 Every XML schema uses **at least two** namespaces to provide the vocabulary for the document.
 The main one being the namespace provided by W3C that contains all the generic types that can be used, and sometimes a user defined vocabulary.

+The second, non-default namespace will need to be referenced by a qualifier (i.e. xmlns:xsd="http:....").
+This means that elements, attributes or any words within the document will need to be referred to by its qualifier <xsd:name>.

 The below defines a user created XML for defining a bookstore with the two namespace documents.
 ```